Advertiser Disclosure

 Thanks to Southwest’s customer-focused approach, the airline often ranks amongst the top airlines for families.
 But the airline is also well known for its generous baggage and cancellation policies, as well as its unusual seating process.

-There are also no change or cancellation fees.
-Those traveling in a “Wanna Get Away” and “Wanna Get Away+” fare (more on fare classes below) receive flight credits when they cancel a flight and those credits never expire.
-“Business” and “Anytime” fare travelers receive a full refund.
+There are also no change or cancellation fees on select Southwest fares.
+Those traveling on a “Wanna Get Away Plus” fare (more on fare classes below) receive flight credits when they cancel a flight and those credits expire within 6 months.
+“Business Select” and “Anytime” fare travelers receive a full refund.
 The policy is the same whether you booked your flights with cash or points.

 Southwest is an all-economy cabin airline, meaning that none of its planes are equipped for premium cabins or seating.
 The airlines’ fare types are also different than other airlines and its boarding process is exclusive to Southwest.